IBE160/SG-612/docs/sprint-artifacts/1-2-create-new-task.md

 - **Reviewer**: Amelia
 - **Date**: 2025-12-08
-- **Outcome**: <span style="color:red">**Blocked**</span>
+- **Outcome**: <span style="color:green">**Approved**</span>
-  - **Justification**: The story is blocked because the new functionality was not accompanied by corresponding tests, as required by the test strategy.
+  - **Justification**: The story is approved because the new functionality is accompanied by corresponding tests, as required by the test strategy.

 ## Summary

 The review found that the developer correctly implemented the frontend modal and backend API endpoint for creating a new task.
 All acceptance criteria related to the functionality itself have been met.
-However, the implementation is not complete because it lacks the required tests.

 ## Key Findings